emmatz-pattersonvf/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a task, take the time to plan out your approach.
 Think about the steps you needto take, the resources you will need,and the potential challenges you may encounter.
 Having a clear plan in place will make it easier to stay focused and avoid getting sidetracked.
  <p>Finally, staying organized is essential for maintaining a high level of productivity.
 Use version control systems, like Git, to keep track of your code and collaborate with others.
 Organize your project folders and files logically, using clear naming conventions and commenting yourcode well.
 Additionally, use task management tools, such as Trello or Asana,to keep your to-do list up-to-date and to track your progress.</p>
 总之，今天的智慧是：优先处理任务，提前计划并保持组织。这将帮助您在编程任务中更高效和富有成效。

+# 2023-11-22
+- "Today's programming wisdom is to embrace simplicity and readability in your code.
+Write code that is easy to understand and maintain, using clear and concise syntax.
+Avoid unnecessary complexity and strive for elegance in your solutions.
+Remember, code is read more often than it is written, so make it a joy to read."